uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 pnpm add express
 ```

-Now create a file named `app.js` inside the directory.
+Create a file named `app.js` inside the directory.
-As usual the name of the file is up to you, but it should be something meaningful.
-In the file we will create an Express application and then make that application listen for connections on a specified host and port.
+In that file we will create an Express application and then make that application listen for connections on a specified host and port.

 This is how you can create an Express application and make it listen on port `3000`: